jlangch/venice/doc/readme/ext-mercator.md

 ##### `load-mercator-image`

+Usage: (load-mercator-image)

-Loads the mercator image
+Loads the mercator image (returns an image of type `:java.awt.image.BufferedImage`)

 ##### `draw-locations`

+Usage: (draw-locations image locations) (draw-locations image locations default-styles)

 Draws the locations.
-Expects a list of locations.
+Expects a list of locations and a :java.awt.image.BufferedImage.
 A location is a vector composed of a latitude, a longitude, and an optional marker properties map.

 Location examples: